OpenEvalProject/evals/manuscripts/elife-94743/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04kx2sy84 Key Laboratory of Pathogenic Fungi and Mycotoxins of Fujian Province, Key Laboratory of Biopesticide and Chemical Biology of Education Ministry, Proteomic Research Center, and School of Life Sciences, Fujian Agriculture and Forestry University Fuzhou China
+1. Key Laboratory of Pathogenic Fungi and Mycotoxins of Fujian Province, Key Laboratory of Biopesticide and Chemical Biology of Education Ministry, Proteomic Research Center, and School of Life Sciences, Fujian Agriculture and Forestry University Fuzhou China ([ROR:04kx2sy84](https://ror.org/04kx2sy84))
-2. https://ror.org/02aj8qz21 Institute of Edible Mushroom, Fujian Academy of Agricultural Sciences Fuzhou China
+2. Institute of Edible Mushroom, Fujian Academy of Agricultural Sciences Fuzhou China ([ROR:02aj8qz21](https://ror.org/02aj8qz21))
-3. https://ror.org/04kx2sy84 College of Animal Sciences, Fujian Agriculture and Forestry University Fuzhou China
+3. College of Animal Sciences, Fujian Agriculture and Forestry University Fuzhou China ([ROR:04kx2sy84](https://ror.org/04kx2sy84))
-4. https://ror.org/02bv3c993 State Key Laboratory of Pathogen and Biosecurity, Institute of Microbiology and Epidemiology, Academy of Military Medical Sciences (AMMS) Beijing China
+4. State Key Laboratory of Pathogen and Biosecurity, Institute of Microbiology and Epidemiology, Academy of Military Medical Sciences (AMMS) Beijing China ([ROR:02bv3c993](https://ror.org/02bv3c993))

 † Corresponding author

 ## Abstract

-The epigenetic reader SntB was identified as an important transcriptional regulator of growth, development, and secondary metabolite synthesis in Aspergillus flavus .
+The epigenetic reader SntB was identified as an important transcriptional regulator of growth, development, and secondary metabolite synthesis in Aspergillus flavus.
 However, the underlying molecular mechanism is still unclear.
 In this study, by gene deletion and complementation, we found SntB is essential for mycelia growth, conidial production, sclerotia formation, aflatoxin synthesis, and host colonization.
-Chromatin immunoprecipitation sequencing (ChIP-seq) and RNA sequencing (RNA-seq) analysis revealed that SntB played key roles in oxidative stress response of A. flavus , influencing related gene activity, especially catC encoding catalase.
+Chromatin immunoprecipitation sequencing (ChIP-seq) and RNA sequencing (RNA-seq) analysis revealed that SntB played key roles in oxidative stress response of A. flavus, influencing related gene activity, especially catC encoding catalase.
 SntB regulated the expression activity of catC with or without oxidative stress, and was related to the expression level of the secretory lipase (G4B84_008359).
 The deletion of catC showed that CatC participated in the regulation of fungal morphogenesis, reactive oxygen species (ROS) level, and aflatoxin production, and that CatC significantly regulated fungal sensitive reaction and AFB1 yield under oxidative stress.
 Our study revealed the potential machinery that SntB regulated fungal morphogenesis, mycotoxin anabolism, and fungal virulence through the axle of from H3K36me3 modification to fungal virulence and mycotoxin biosynthesis.
 The results of this study shed light into the SntB-mediated transcript regulation pathways of fungal mycotoxin anabolism and virulence, which provided potential strategy to control the contamination of A. flavus and its aflatoxins.

 ## Introduction